hsotoparada/chile-elections-2021/README.md

 Dashboard Application by openning a browser under the Public DNS address provided for our VM instance.

-In this case, the Dashboard Application is accessible under the following URL: http://34.138.147.106
+In this case, the Dashboard Application is temporally accessible under the following URL: http://34.138.147.106